Skip to main content

 • After you submit the FAFSA form, you should receive your Student Aid Report (SAR) within three days to three weeks.
 This document lists your answers to the questions on your FAFSA form and gives you some basic information about your aid eligibility.
 Quickly make any necessary corrections and submit them to the FAFSA processor.

-• If you haven’t done so already, register for and take the standardized tests - typically the SAT and/or ACT - required for college admission.
-Check with the colleges you are interested in to see what tests they require.
+• If you haven’t done so already, register for and take the standardized tests - typically the SAT and/or ACT .
+Check with the colleges you are interested in to see what tests they require or if they are test optional.

 • Apply to the colleges you have chosen.
 Prepare your applications carefully.
 Follow the instructions and pay close attention to all deadlines.